 The current relationship between charter and public schools is one fraught with inequity and inequality.
 Although, in their inception, charter schools and public schools were intended to work in tandem and with competitive spirits to challenge the structural problems facing students and educators and work both public and private funds to find a solution.
 And yet, intentions aside, the current system that charters exist in today is both indirectly and directly damaging to education overall.
-Specifically, the newfound reliance and measures to emphasis testing in public school curriculum has only worked to intensify the divide and damage between charter and public schools.
+Specifically, the newfound reliance and measures to emphasize testing in public school curriculum has only worked to intensify the divide and damage between charter and public schools.
 Both Sarah Mondale’s film Backpack Full of Cash and Kevin Welner’s article “The Dirty Dozen: How Charter Schools Influence Student Enrollment” corroborate these claims and illustrate examples of the inequity between charter and public schools.

 A key scene in Mondale’s film is when Jennifer Eilender, a 3rd grade teacher in Tennessee, speaks directly into the camera and says that administrators in her district tell the teachers “if it’s not tested, don’t teach it” (Mondale 53:29).
 This rhetoric exemplifies how much of an impact testing has on the educational system.
 Throughout the film, but stemming from this crucial and poignant scene, it becomes clear that the push towards testing in public schools has implications for financial resources provided to public versus charter schools.